ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 In Alabama, County Health Departments across the state provide in-person request services for Alabama death records.
 You can locate the county in Alabama where the death occurred to request a copy of the death certificate.
 However, these agencies do not maintain other United States death records.

 Note that any qualified applicants can request Apostille and Exemplified copies of death records.
-These death certificates mainly required for foreign use, contain the State Registrar's signature and a signed certification from the Alabama Secretary of State.
+Death certificates contain the State Registrar's signature and a signed certification from the Alabama Secretary of State.
 Apostille copies of death records are required for countries that are part of the Hague Convention.
-In contrast, exemplified copies are necessary for counties not part of the Hague Convention.
+In contrast, exemplified copies are necessary for countries not part of the Hague Convention.

 Keep in mind that qualified applicants must be relatives of the deceased persons.
 Also, County Health Departments in Alabama do not provide copies of apostille and exemplified death certificates.
-Requesters can obtain copies by visiting:
+Requesters can obtain copies by visiting the following:

 Alabama Center for Health Statistics